Japan at a Glance

 In the months that followed, workers tried to repair the damage and keep the consequences at a minimum.
 Due to high radiation, the area within 20-30 km around Fukushima was declared a prohibited zone for all residents.

 However, this evacuation zone fell short of the no-go area recommended, for instance, by the US Embassy, which advised all American citizens to avoid a zone of 80 km around Fukushima.
-Even two years after the incident, expatriates should not enter the 20km perimeter, as well as the towns of Iitate, Katsurao, Minamisoma, and Kawamata.
+Even two years after the incident, expatriates should not enter the 20 km perimeter, which includes towns like Iitate, Katsurao, Minamisoma, and Kawamata.

-People from the eastern prefectures lost their homes – or their lives.
+People from the eastern prefectures lost their homes — or their lives.
 16,000 residents were declared dead.
-In autumn 2012, 2,700 were officially considered missing.
-Many had to move to shelters when their home was destroyed.
+Almost 2,700 are officially still considered missing.
+About 200,000 had to move to shelters because their home was destroyed or they were evacuated, of which about 120.000 still have not returned.
 Others lost family and friends.
 Outside the affected prefectures, however, the situation for locals and expats moving to Japan seems to be largely back to normal.

 The Impact of the 2011 Disaster

 The impact of the earthquake and the nuclear meltdown on the country’s economy is still up to some speculation.
-In some respects, the effects were fairly small or limited to certain sectors, such as those dealing with export of agricultural produce, fish, and other goods.
+The effects were mainly limited to certain sectors, such as those dealing with the export of agricultural produce, fish, and other goods.

 However, one year after the catastrophe, over 600 companies had been forced into bankruptcy, laying off nearly 12,000 employees.
-In autumn 2012, towns in the affected prefectures still described their residents as struggling with the aftermath.
+Residents of the affected prefectures are still struggling with the aftermath.
 Also, the huge repair costs and the rising energy prices have definitely had a negative effect on the overall economy.

 Anyone traveling or moving to Japan is strongly advised to avoid Fukushima’s prohibited zone.
 If you are unsure whether it is presently safe to move to Japan or have any other questions, contact a Japanese Embassy or Consulate near you — or your own embassy in Tokyo.